usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **What happens**

-At the end of each sprint, the vendor demonstrates completed work—ideally working software or tangible features.
+At the end of each sprint, the vendor demonstrates completed work, ideally working software or tangible features.

 **Procurement alignment**